ChillarAnand/avilpage.com/2023/05/excel-automation-with-hammerspoon-on-mac.md

 ### HammerSpoon

 Hammerspoon[^hammerspoon] is a powerful automation tool for macOS.
-It allows you to write Lua scripts to automate various tasks and make our own keybindings.
+It allows you to write Lua scripts to automate various tasks and make our keybindings.

 First, let's install Hammerspoon using Homebrew.